Fire Pro Wrestling: Series features

 Unlike many other pro wrestling games, most games in the Fire Pro Wrestling series are not licensed by any major professional wrestling promotion, but feature likenesses of real-life wrestlers under different names.
 Games in the series generally utilize 2-D sprite-based graphics, with some later games incorporating 3-D graphical elements.
 The spin-off series King of Colosseum features polygonal 3-D graphics.

 The Fire Pro Wrestling series of games distinguish themselves from other wrestling games by combining several unique features.
 One feature is the focus on a timing-based grappling control system.
-The grappling control system encourages the use of complex strategy, built on working up to using increasingly powerful moves on your opponent.
-The timing-based system also stands in contrast to the button-mashing tactics with which most 2-D wrestling gamers and fighting gamers are familiar.
+The grappling control system encourages the use of complex strategy, built on working up to using increasingly powerful moves on the player's opponent.
+The timing-based system also stands in contrast to the button-mashing tactics with which most 2-D wrestling gamers are familiar.

 Another feature of Fire Pro Wrestling games is the inclusion of a large roster of playable wrestlers and fighters from different promotions located around the world.
-The wrestlers and promotions are renamed from their real-life counterparts to avoid copyright, and represent many different styles of professional wrestling: North American WWE style sports-entertainment, Mexican lucha-libre, various styles of Japanese puroresu: athletic junior-heavyweight style, realistic strong-style, women's joshi wrestling, and violent hardcore wrestling, as well as different styles of mixed martial arts.
+The wrestlers and promotions are renamed from their real-life counterparts to avoid issues with copyright, and represent many different styles of professional wrestling: North American WWE style sports-entertainment, Mexican lucha-libre, various styles of Japanese puroresu: athletic junior-heavyweight style, realistic strong-style, women's joshi wrestling, and violent hardcore wrestling, as well as different styles of other combat sports.

 A variety of match types are available in the Fire Pro Wrestling series of games, with flexible settings for the rules within each match.
 This complements the variety of wrestlers available as playable characters.
-Different match types include conventional singles and tag-team wrestling matches, extreme hardcore matches such as the "Landmine Death Match" or "Electric Barbed Wire Cage Match", and various types of mixed-martial-arts matches.
+Different match types include conventional singles and tag-team wrestling matches, extreme hardcore matches such as the "Landmine Death Match" or "Electric Barbed Wire Cage Match", and various types of combat sports matches.